kvarq/kvarq/docs/testsuites.rst

 ================

 Testsuites define positions to scan for as well as how to interpret mutations.
-They have to be loaded (via the ``-t`` :ref:`command line switch
-<cli-scansingle-file>` or via the :ref:`GUI settings dialog <settings>`) prior
-to scanning but also to analyze ``.json`` data using the :ref:`explorer
-<explorer>`.
-A ``.json`` file generated with a certain combination of
-testsuites can only be analyzed using the explorer if testsuites with the same version are used (this is because ``.json`` files only contain the names of the SNPs but the location within genes is saved in the testsuites).
+They have to be loaded (see :ref:`Loading Testsuites <loading-testsuites>` and the :ref:`GUI settings dialog <settings>`) prior to scanning but also to analyze ``.json`` data using the :ref:`explorer <explorer>`.
+A ``.json`` file generated with a certain combination of testsuites can only be analyzed using the explorer if testsuites with the same version are used (this is because ``.json`` files only contain the names of the SNPs but the location within genes is saved in the testsuites).

 KvarQ testsuites can be grouped together in a directory.
-See for example the ``testsuites/MTBC`` testsuites that are shipped with this version:
+These directories can again be grouped together.
+See **for example** the ``testsuites/MTBC`` testsuites that are included in the KvarQ source code (additional testsuites are linked in as submodules in the ``testsuites/`` directory in the source distribution or can be `downloaded from github <http://github.com/kvarq>`_):

   - ``testsuites/MTBC/_util.py`` : every file that starts with an underscore will **not** be loaded from KvarQ when loading testsuites from a directory,